-Any and all personal data collected by the Company (including that detailed in Section 4 of this Policy) is collected in order to ensure that the Company can facilitate efficient transactions with third parties including, but not limited to, its customers, partners, associates and affiliates and efficiently manage its employees, contractors, agents and consultants.
-Personal data shall also be used by the Company in meeting any and all relevant obligations imposed by law.
+Any and all personal data collected by Us (including that detailed in above) is collected in order to ensure that we can facilitate efficient transactions with third parties including, but not limited to, our customers, partners, associates and affiliates and efficiently manage our employees, contractors, agents and consultants.
+Personal data shall also be used by Us in meeting any and all relevant obligations imposed by law.

-Personal data may be disclosed within the Company.¬† Personal data may be passed from one department to another in accordance with the data protection principles and this Policy.
-Under no circumstances will personal data be passed to any department or any individual within the Company that does not reasonably require access to that personal data with respect to the purpose(s) for which it was collected and is being processed.
+Personal data may be disclosed within our company.
+Personal data may be passed from one department to another in accordance GDPR and this Policy.
+Under no circumstances will personal data be passed to any department or any individual that does not reasonably require access to that personal data with respect to the purpose(s) for which it was collected and is being processed.

-The Company shall ensure that all of its employees, contractors, agents, consultants, partners or other parties working on behalf of the Company comply with the following when processing and / or transmitting personal data:
+We shall ensure that all of our employees, contractors, agents, consultants, partners or other parties working on our behalf comply with the following when processing and / or transmitting personal data:

 - All emails containing personal data must be encrypted;